Kadin-Demarche/kadin-demarche.github.io/content/posts/2025-11-21-the-world-is-outsourcing-its-brain-to-machines.md

 ---
-title: "The World Is Outsourcing Its Brain to Machines (And We're All Pretending It's Fine)"
+title: "we're outsourcing our brains to AI and pretending it's fine"
 date: 2025-11-21
 author: "Kadin DeMarche"
 tags: ["AI", "technology", "society", "dependence"]
 excerpt: "We outsourced memory to smartphones.
 Now we're outsourcing thinking to AI.
 At what point did we agree this was a good idea?"
 ---

-# The World Is Outsourcing Its Brain to Machines (And We're All Pretending It's Fine)
+# we're outsourcing our brains to AI and pretending it's fine

 I haven't memorized a phone number since I got a phone (excluding my parents since that was a requirment for me to get a phone).
 Like, why would I bother?
 My phone has everyone's number.
 It knows their address, their birthday, their email, their social media handles.
 My brain doesn't need to store any of that anymore.